Small changes, consistently made over time, make the most significant difference in your life.

 They have their own problems and issues to deal with.
-You need to give people a good reason to help you.
-At the very least, you need to communicate in such a way that you don’t piss people off and make them want to be rid of you.
+To have the best chance at getting help, you need to give people a good reason to help you.
+At the very least, you need to communicate in such a way that you don’t make enemies.

 What will make a big difference in your life is your ability to control your temper and non-verbal cues.
 If people have said that you look annoyed, you roll your eyes, or you raise your voice when dealing with normal people, you’re probably poor.

-Poor people love to tell you about how they “deserve” better.
+Poor people love to tell you about how they “deserve” best.

 I’m not saying it’s the car dealer’s fault for loaning to people who can’t afford it–it is just business, after all.
 I’m saying that the world does nothing to disincentivize stupidity, and a lot of people stay poor because of their stupidity.
 Of course, he defaulted on the loan and got the car repossessed both times.

-There’s nothing wrong with believing you deserve nice things.
-The problem is when you refuse to do the work to acquire them and take shortcuts to their acquisition.
+There’s nothing wrong with believing you deserve the best.
+The problem is when you refuse to do the work to acquire the best things and take shortcuts to their acquisition.

-Physics teaches time and space are inexorably linked.
+Physics teaches that time and space are inexorably linked.

 Everyone is afraid of something.
 That’s part of being human.

 I remember one of the reasons I delayed getting sober was fear.
 I didn’t want people to think of me as a guy who couldn’t control his drinking.
-It was only when I wanted to improve my life more than I wanted to look like I had control that I was able to stop drinking and make big changes to my life.
+It was only when I wanted to improve my life more than I wanted to look like I had control that I could stop drinking and make big changes to my life.

-The universe rallies behind those who commit to a path of action.
-When you make the decision to change your life, the universe recognizes this.
+The universe rallies behind those who commit to a path of great action.
+Each day you do something is one less day until you achieve your goal.
+When you decide to change your own life, the universe recognizes this.